gift-surg/DyBaORF/README.md

 How to use
 -------------------

-- 1, Suppose the source code directory is $DyBaORF, create a new folder named "build" under that.
+- 1, Suppose the source code directory is `$DyBaORF`, create a new folder named `build` under that.
-- 2, Switch to the $DyBaORF directory.
+- 2, Switch to the `$DyBaORF` directory.
-- 3, Open Cmake, set the source code directory as $DyBaORF, and set the build directory as $DyBaORF/build.
+- 3, Open Cmake, set the source code directory as `$DyBaORF`, and set the build directory as `$DyBaORF/build`.
 - 4, Click Configure, select the c++ compile you use.
 (VS in Windows, Clang++ in Mac, gcc in Linux)
-- 5, Click Generate to generate the project, which can be found at $DyBaORF/build.
+- 5, Click Generate to generate the project, which can be found at `$DyBaORF/build`.
-- 6, Go to $DyBaORF/build to open the generated project, compile it and then you can run it.
+- 6, Go to `$DyBaORF/build` to open the generated project, compile it and then you can run it.

 Funding
 -------------------